kestrelblackmore/startup-engineering/README.md

-## Stanford Startup Engineering
+### Stanford Startup Engineering Solutions

-These are **my** solutions to the homework for the **Stanford Startup Engineering Course** that started June 2013.
+These are **MY** solutions to the homework for the **Stanford Startup Engineering Course** that started June 2013.
 The course was run on CourseRA. (https://www.coursera.org/course/startup)

 #### Week 1